Technocracy movement: The technate

 Technocracy looked for large areas with bountiful resources to enable self sufficiency.
 A "technate" is practically a large body of land governed by a technocracy that only needs minimal trade.

 Technocrats had a strong belief in continentalism.
 Scott mentioned that in the case of forming a North American Technate would be like forming a federation or union under the guidance of technocracy.
-Areas engaging in continentalism are the U.S.S.R and the European Union.